TheSharkMob/smart_contracts/README.md

 # Smart Contracts 📝

-smart contracts belonging to TheSharkMob and other smart contracts used in the project
+smart contracts belonging to TheSharkMob and other smart contracts used in the project\

+## Discussion

+you can participate here -> https://github.com/TheSharkMob/smart_contracts/discussions/1

 ## License: